auth0/docs/articles/quickstart/webapp/java/_includes/_setup.md

 </context-param>
 ```

 This information will be used to configure the **auth0-java-mvc-commons** library to enable users to login to your application.
-To learn more about the library, including its various configuration options, see the [library's documentation](https://github.com/auth0/auth0-java-mvc-common/blob/master/README.md).
+To learn more about the library, including its various configuration options, see the <a href="https://github.com/auth0/auth0-java-mvc-common/blob/master/README.md" target="_blank">librarys documentation</a>.

 ::: panel Check populated attributes